2014 Indian Premier League final

-The 2014 Indian Premier League Final was a day/night Twenty20 cricket match on 1 June 2014 at the M. Chinnaswamy Stadium, Bangalore, which was played between Kings XI Punjab and Kolkata Knight Riders to determine the winner of the 2014 season of the Indian Premier League, an annual Twenty20 cricket tournament in India.
+The 2014 Indian Premier League final was a day/night Twenty20 cricket match on 1 June 2014 at the M. Chinnaswamy Stadium, Bangalore, which was played between Kings XI Punjab and Kolkata Knight Riders to determine the winner of the 2014 season of the Indian Premier League, an annual Twenty20 cricket tournament in India.

 Winning the toss, Kolkata Knight Riders elected to field first.
 Kings XI Punjab set up a big total of 199/4 off 20 overs for their opposition.
 Kolkata Knight Riders chased the total successfully with three balls to spare losing seven wickets in the process and secured their second IPL trophy.

-Manish Pandey was declared the man of the match in the Final while Glenn Maxwell was declared the most valuable player of the season and Akshar Patel was declared the emerging player of the season.
+Manish Pandey was declared the man of the match in the Final while Glenn Maxwell was declared the most valuable player of the season and Axar Patel was declared the emerging player of the season.

 Road to the final

 Group stage

 The Kings XI Punjab and the Kolkata Knight Riders were ranked first and second respectively on the league table.
 The Punjab had a successful first half of the league stage with six wins out of seven matches which includes their opening five consecutive wins that was finally halted by the Mumbai Indians.
 They also tried to back their winning form with five wins from the remaining seven matches with both the losses coming against the Kolkata and the Mumbai – second time in the group stage.
 Most of the wins were from their batting strength with Glenn Maxwell taking the main role and actively supported by Virender Sehwag and David Miller.
 Their bowlers also played a crucial role with Sandeep Sharma being their best pick for wickets and was ably supported by Axar Patel and Mitchell Johnson.

 Though they won their first match against the defending champions Mumbai, the Kolkata had the worse start to the tournament registering only two wins out of seven matches in the first half of the season.
 But, they came back strongly in the second half winning all the remaining seven games in the group stage to confirm their spot in the play-offs.
 This dramatic turn-around is mostly credited to their opening batting partnership of Gautham Gambhir and Robin Uthappa who provided the perfect starts to the Kolkata batting in every match.
 They were also equally complemented by their bowlers with Sunil Narine being the best pick for wickets.
 Though they scored 170-plus only once in the tournament, with most of the wins coming from chases for the Knight Riders, this gives the picture of their bowling strength.